aphilippartd/computeless-rag/README.md

 #### 3.3.2 `rag` Query

-The `rag` Query in our AppSync setup is the core functionality of the Computeless RAG tool, designed to retrieve and generate responses based on user queries.
-This GraphQL query leverages our Pinecone database to provide relevant answers based on private data.
+The `rag` Query is the core functionality of the Computeless RAG tool, designed to retrieve and generate responses based on user queries.
+This GraphQL query makes a semantic search on the Pinecone database based on the user query, it then generates an answer using Claude 3 Haiku.

 The query triggers a pipeline resolver composed of the following functions in sequence:
   - `getPineconeApiKeyFunction`